Skip to main content

 • No individual response data or participant uploads are required

-• Works best when your Culture Amp survey question and structure closely matches your external survey.
+• Works best when your Culture Amp survey questions and structure closely match your external survey.

 • Culture Amp’s favorable score includes responses of 4 (Agree) and 5 (Strongly Agree) on a 5-point scale.